-When is it ok to train?
-When is it best to rest?
+When to train & When to rest?

-It’s inevitable that at some point, your run training will be adversely affected as you’re struck down with a cold.
+It’s inevitable that at some point your run training will be adversely affected as you’re struck down with a cold.
 The dreaded man flu!
 So frequently, this will occur at completely the wrong time in terms of preparation for your upcoming race or event.

 This always throws up one big question: Should I rest?
 Or can I continue running?